szsen/SocialStoryBuilder/README.md

 ### Web App

+The web app will have an editor for teachers to create social stories and link them to their students.
 To get started, navigate to ssbuilder-web and run:

 ```
 npm install